 The Bedrock CZN has a vigorous outreach, education and engagement plan.
-Read more about it below.Follow us on Twitter!
+Read more about it below.Find us on Instagram & Twitter!

 To promote teaching, training, and learning in the critical zone, we will partner with local science educators (teachers, teaching coaches, and curriculum directors) to bring CZ research to K-12 classrooms.
-We will promote local, place-based, experiential education by offering a two-day workshop to educators near our institutions in the last three years of the grant (~21 total workshops with an anticipated ~8 participants per workshop).
-Each workshop, led by a PI and a graduate student at each institution, will offer an introduction to the critical zone, a field tour of a local CZ site, and exposure to our research efforts, in order to empower teachers to integrate new knowledge into classroom curriculum.
+We will promote local, place-based, experiential education by offering a two-day small group workshop to educators near our institutions .
+Each workshop, led by a PI and a graduate student at each institution, will offer an introduction to the critical zone, a field tour of a local CZ site, and exposure to our research efforts, in order to empower teachers to integrate CZ science into classroom curriculum.

 A principal motivation of our network is to provide the scientific community with unprecedented access to the deep CZ across a suite of sites that allow CZ hypothesis tests.
 Our proposed network will provide community access to the deep CZ through 1) a suite of completed deep boreholes, 2) curated cores, cuttings and associated logging data at the CSDCO facility, and 3) hydrological data, and geophysical measurements.
 All of the data and materials will be made openly available to the community, in order to enable broad use, collaboration, and complementary proposals.
 We will also engage with the CZ community through open workshops on communication and CZ science held prior to the fall AGU meeting.
 First, the VT Center for Communicating Science will host two one-day workshops (Years 2 and 3) for CZ scientists, focusing on scientific communication.
 The first (Year 2) workshop (Communicating Across Differences) will be for CZCN cluster/hub co-PIs to provide a CZCN-wide team-building exercise.
 The second (Year 3) workshop (Distilling Your Message/Working with the Media) will be reserved for early-career researchers (e.g., grad students and postdocs) working on other CZCN teams.